 Tankless water heaters, when properly cared for, can last over 20 years (compared to the 10-15 years of a traditional tank unit).
 Tankless units have fewer moving parts and use less energy, which makes them more efficient over the long run.

 So how efficient is a tankless water heater?

 While preserving energy by running only as needed, these types of heaters also avoid the standby heat losses that occur in traditional models.
 For a typical household, using around 40 gallons per day, a tankless heater can provide 24%-34% greater efficiency than their traditional counterparts.
 That translates to a $70-$100 yearly savings.
-With an average up front cost several hundred dollars higher than traditional models, tankless heaters can pay for themselves in a just a few years.
+With an average upfront cost several hundred dollars higher than traditional models, tankless heaters can pay for themselves in a just a few years.

 Are they as reliable as traditional heaters?

 In a word, yes.
-Tankless heaters have a typical lifespan of 20 years, with easily replaceable parts that extends their life even further.
+Tankless heaters have a typical lifespan of 20 years, with easily replaceable parts that extend their life even further.
 Traditional tank heaters last an average of 10-15 years, at which point they're typically completely replaced.
 Joining the Johnson's Service Club can ensure your heater lasts as long as possible.

 Electric or Gas?

 A typical electric unit provides a hot water rate of 2-5 gallons per minute, with gas units producing slightly higher flow rates.
-Therefor, a gas unit can typically handle simultaneous use (i.e. running dishes while showering) slightly better than the electric units.
+Therefore, a gas unit can typically handle simultaneous use (i.e. running dishes while showering) slightly better than the electric units.
 Some older homes may require electrical upgrades to power a whole house electric unit.
 Our Johnson's team brings a Fully Licensed Central Indiana Electrician to applicable installations.